NSHipster/articles/2019-03-18-swift-foundation-error-protocols.md

 the practice of declaring errors in enumerations had become idiomatic.

-Yet, for how familiar we've all become with
+Yet for how familiar we've all become with
 `Error` (née `ErrorProtocol`),
 surprisingly few of us are on a first-name basis with the other error protocols to come out of SE-0112.